 Staples here include Funland, which the Fasnacht family has owned since 1962.
 Generations of beach-goers have enjoyed the amusement rides, arcade and haunted house.

 Take a break and sit on one of the white benches with reversible backs.
 While you watch the crowds or the sea, savor a box of caramel corn from Dolle’s Candyland, whose landmark sign has provided countless visitors with a background for photos.
+But hurry if you want a photo with the sign, the company will be moving soon, but just 100 feet inland.

 HIT THE LINKS